MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/customizing-a-private-process-to-work-with-a-specific-pip.md

 # Customizing a Private Process to Work with a Specific PIP
 You can create a filter expression that will cause a responder private-process orchestration to process or not process instances of a specific Partner Interface Process (PIP).
 This gives you the flexibility of creating a custom private process to receive and process some PIP instances, and using the default private process to process all other PIP instances.

  To create a custom private process to work with a specific PIP or multiple specific PIPs, you create a filter expression for the receive shape of the private-process orchestration.
-An example is the PIP3A4PrivateResponder.odx orchestration in the [!INCLUDE[btsCoName](../../includes/btsconame-md.md)]® [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] SDK.
+An example is the PIP3A4PrivateResponder.odx orchestration in the Microsoft® [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] SDK.
 It is located at \<*drive*\>:\Program Files\BizTalk \<version\> Accelerator for RosettaNet\SDK\PIP3A4Process Using Business Rules\PIP3A4PrivateResponder.

  Besides creating a private process that process only instances of a specific PIP, you must customize the default BTARN private process so that it will not process instances for that PIP.